UX training for people working in real product teams.

 UX in Product Teams

-The training focuses on real collaboration inside product teams: product context, UX–PM–DEV communication, decision-making, credibility, systemic constraints, and the day-to-day reality of working without ideal processes.
+The training focuses on product-team collaboration, UX–PM–DEV communication, decision-making, credibility, systemic constraints, practical AI use, accessibility and inclusion, and sustainable ways of working under pressure.

 Why this training exists